Soybilgen/PersonalPage/content/authors/admin/_index.md

 - Visitors
 ---

-I am an assistant professor in the Department of Management Information Systems under the Faculty of Business and the assistant director of Center for Financial Studies at Istanbul Bilgi University.
+I am a data analyst in the The Governance and Local Development Institute at the Gothenburg University.
 I am also a freelance data scientist.

 I have a PhD in Economics.
 My main interests are applied econometrics and data science.
 My research agenda is mostly focus on developing linear and machine learning models to predict macroeconomic and financial variables.
 I am also interested in evaluating Turkish economy using panel and time series analysis.